rezstream/rezStream-Cloud-API-Documentation/Readme.md

 When we are ready to integrate, we can supply you with the client ID and client secret that are required for the OAuth flows.
 Our current OAuth endpoints can be found in the server metadata document: https://account.rezstream.com/.well-known/openid-configuration .

+### Scopes

+There are a number of possible scopes that can be provided when requesting a token.
+Those scopes can be found within the OpenID well known configuration document.
+It is strongly recommended that scopes focused on use cases be used over scopes focused on access roles.
+For example, scopes such as `guest_communication` or `revenue_management` should be preferred to other more granular scopes.
+This will provide a better user experience and also allows authorizations to better grow with the API.

 ### Multi-Tenant OAuth Tokens

 While we prefer each token to have access to a single tenant, our system does support multi-tenant access for a token for cases where this is required.
 We treat single tenant tokens as the default and provide the smoothest path for them but this approach adds ambiguity for tokens associated with multiple tenants requiring more explicit information in requests.